cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

   This option is optional and used to fill in the address of the remote server where the resources are stored.

   - If this option is left blank, the `build/quickgame/remote` folder in the release package directory will be packaged into the **rpk** package.
   - If this option is filled in, the `remote` folder will not be packaged into the built **rpk** package.
-You need to manually upload the `remote` folder to the filled in Resource Server Address after the build.
+You need to manually upload the `remote` folder to the filled in Resource Server Address after build.

   Refer to the Resource Management section at the bottom of the document for more details.